-The historical city of Bologna is densely populated with over 380,000 residents.
-It is popular among the Italians as it is still untouched by the foreign visitors.
+The historical city of Bologna is densely populated, with over 380,000 residents.
+It is popular among the Italians as it is still untouched by foreign visitors.
 Its residents don’t speak English much.

 The architecture of this city is known for its range of burnt oranges, terracotta reds, and warm yellows.
 The great hub of the town, characterized by miles of covered walkways, is known as the best-preserved porticos in Europe.

 → Where to stay: Best hotels in Bologna

 Read also: Top 10 Best Day Trips from Bologna

 It is among the world’s most romantic cities, and it can be accessed by train.
 It has a labyrinth of canals and over 100 islands.
 This city is truly second to none.

 There are only canals and no roads in the city.
 During peak hours, Grand Canal is a bit crowded, and it is part of a romantic getaway during summer.
 Don’t miss the spots like Saint Mark’s Basilica and Piazza San Marco.

 Doge’s Palace is one of the most exciting buildings from the Gothic era and a real marvel all over the country.
 Venice is among the costliest cities in the country.
 If you are low on budget, you can still have day trips from Florence by train.

 → Where to stay: Best hotels in Venice